HOW TO TAKE THE BEST RESTAURANT PHOTOS

 PHOTOGRAPHY TIPS AND TRICKS FOR YOUR RESTAURANT FOOD

 - Use the right lens that allows you to zoom in nicely into the plate.

-- Make the photo feel like is going be eaten by a customer, not too perfect over curated.
+- Make the photo feel like its going to be eaten by a customer, not too perfect or over curated.

 Ensure the light is not too overexposed neither under-exposed, I prefer a little over-exposure.
 Good lighting is important to restaurant marketing for both you and your food photography, and the shots that your customers will take and share on social media!